MDViewer vs MacMD Viewer

 • Users who also preview .json and .mermaid files via QuickLook

-• Teams where “install this free app” is easier than justifying $19.99 per seat
+• Teams where a free viewer with optional Pro upgrade is easier than justifying $19.99 per seat

 The Bottom Line